JulianKeller/dungeoncrawl/dungeoncrawl/issues/items-issues.md

 [11] Fix items spawning on walls
 [13] Add message box that displays item pickups
-[14] Create player codex, a list of identified items
+[14] Create player codex, a list of identified items [15] Make potions with the same color have the same effect